rubocop/ruby-style-guide/README.md

   class FooError < StandardError; end
   ```

-  The only exception, regarding operators, is the exponent operator:
+  There are a few exceptions.
+One is the exponent operator:

   ```ruby
   # bad